 That said, accuracy matters most when you’re comparing to external numbers from other devices, like in a lab when you’re doing testing.
 Consistency matters most for one person riding one power meter: If it’s always off by 10 watts, then it doesn’t matter too much if all of your FTP testing, workouts, races, etc. all occur at 10 watts lower than the most precise power meter.
 It’s the repeatability (via constant and proper calibration) that matters most.
-If you use different devices often, then their accuracy matters much more.
+If you use different devices often, then accuracy matters much more.

 Power Your Power